sec-fortress/CRTP-Notes/Domain Enumeration - Part 1.md

 > Once we have interesting information/details about the domain controller, we can start going after the users

-- Get a list of users int the current domain
+- Get a list of users in the current domain

 ```powershell
 # Powerview